Elastic Response and Instabilities of Anomalous Hall Crystals

 Moving on to consider the contribution of the correlation energy to the stiffness, $C_{66}^{\text{corr.}},$ we again see the WC and AHC behave drastically differently.
 For the WC, plotted in Fig.~\ref{fig:fig_2} (b), $C_{66}^{\text{corr.}}$ is negative and decreases with increasing interaction strength.
 In contrast, $C_{66}^{\text{corr.}}$ for the AHC changes sign from negative to positive and appears to level off as $V_c$ increases, shown in Fig.~\ref{fig:fig_2} (c).
 The reduction of the stiffness for the WC is expected, as HF famously underestimates the interaction strength at which the two-dimensional electron gas crystallizes, and the ground state at these intermediate interaction strengths should actually be a liquid~\cite{PhysRevB.39.5005, rapisarda1996diffusion}.
 However, it appears that HF instead underestimates the stiffness of the AHC, which is stabilized by correlations to a finite value at large $V_c$.

 Although the AHC does not flow to a state with vanishing stiffness at large interaction strengths when accounting for correlations, the total stiffness of the AHC is still an order of magnitude smaller than that of the WC.
 As such, we can conclude that the simple intuition provided in the introduction holds when considering quantum fluctuations: the topological obstruction limits the stiffness of AHCs.
 This limited stiffness may mean that small perturbations away from the ideal parent band model can drive a mechanical instability.
-It is important to understand which conclusions drawn from the ideal parent band model can be extended to more realistic systems, so we next study the stiffness of AHCs in the context of rhombohedral pentalayer graphene~\cite{dong2024anomalous, soejima2024anomalous, dong2024theory, dong2024stability, zhou2024fractional, kwan2023moire}.
+We next study the stiffness of AHCs in the context of rhombohedral pentalayer graphene~\cite{dong2024anomalous, soejima2024anomalous, dong2024theory, dong2024stability, zhou2024fractional, kwan2023moire}.

-\textit{Rhombohedral pentalayer graphene}.---One of the ways that R5G differs from the ideal parent band model is in its dispersion, which possesses a distinct local minimum along a ring located at some finite momentum, as shown in Fig.~\ref{fig:figure_3} and Fig.~\ref{fig:figure_4}(a).
-We can study the effect of dispersion on stiffness in isolation by modifying the dispersion of the parent band while keeping the form factors unchanged.
-To do so, we replace the quadratic dispersion of the parent band model with